 Barbados is traditionally celebrated as the birthplace of rum—a distinction generally considered likely, but impossible to prove.
-It’s believed slaves invented rum in the 17th century by fermenting molasses left over from sugar cane production.
-By the 19th century Barbados was an international rum-producing center and the drink was an integral element of the island’s social life.
-Today’s visitors can explore Barbados’ rum legacy at one of several distilleries, via an hour-long tour at the Mount Gay Visitor Center outside of Bridgetown, or simply at one of the country’s estimated 1,500 neighborhood rum shops.
+It’s believed enslaved people invented rum in the 17th century by fermenting molasses left over from sugarcane production.
+By the 19th century, Barbados was an international rum-producing center and the drink was an essential element of the island’s social life.
+Today’s visitors can explore the island’s rum legacy at one of several distilleries, via an hour-long tour at the Mount Gay Visitor Centre outside of Bridgetown, or simply at one of the country’s estimated 1,500 neighborhood rum shops.

-Barbados' colonial history remains an integral part of its present-day character.
-Originally inhabited by native Arawak and Carib peoples, the island's colonization by Great Britain and its development via a plantation-based slave economy resulted in the blend of West African, European, and Caribbean cultures that locals proudly acknowledge today.
+Barbados’s colonial history remains part of its present character.
+Originally inhabited by native Arawak and Carib peoples, the island was colonized by Great Britain; its development via a plantation-based slave economy resulted in the blend of West African, European, and Caribbean cultures that locals proudly acknowledge today.
 Bajans’ distinctively accented English is influenced by and draws from West African languages.
-The country’s 17th- and 18th-century Jewish settlers were of Dutch origin and introduced the windmill to the island, and Bridgetown’s ancient mikvah and synagogue incorporates a museum and a major archaeological site that is still being excavated.
-The Garrison Savannah, near Bridgetown, is a UNESCO World Heritage Site and features a historic horse racing track and 18th- and 19th-century military buildings.
+The country’s 17th- and 18th-century Jewish settlers were of Dutch origin and introduced the windmill to the island, and Bridgetown’s ancient mikvah and synagogue incorporate a museum and a major archaeological site that is still being excavated.
+The Garrison Savannah, near Bridgetown, is a UNESCO World Heritage site and features a historic horse racing track and 18th- and 19th-century military buildings.

 Brian Major is a veteran travel writer, public relations professional, and media consultant.
 He is currently Executive Editor – Caribbean and Latin America at TravAlliance Media.
 His background includes past positions as director of public relations for the Cruise Lines International Association and senior editor posts at Travel Agent and Travel Weekly magazines.
 He resides in Brooklyn, N.Y.